Hampton Roads Conference: Preparation for conference

 Blair duly renewed his efforts in January 1865, and traveled to Richmond on January 11.
 He met with Davis and outlined a plan to end the war, based partly on a North–South alliance against the French presence in Mexico.
 Blair assured Davis that Lincoln had become more willing to negotiate.

 On January 12, Davis wrote a letter inviting Lincoln to begin negotiations "with a view to secure peace to the two countries".
 Lincoln replied, via Blair, that he would discuss only "securing peace to the people of one common country."
 Davis was upset by this response; Blair blamed the political climate in Washington.

-At Blair's suggestion, Davis proposed a meeting between Generals Robert E. Lee and Ulysses S. Grant.
-Lincoln refused.
+At Blair's suggestion, Davis proposed having Generals Robert E. Lee and Ulysses S. Grant meet as representatives of their respective governments; Lincoln refused.
 Grant ultimately smoothed over the "two countries" dispute and convinced Lincoln to meet the Confederates at Fort Monroe.
 Davis appointed his three commissioners on January 28 and instructed them to explore all options short of renouncing independence.
 (Davis's precise understanding of what an "independent" Confederacy might be, in 1865, is not fully clear.)

 Of the three commissioners, Alexander Stephens and Robert Hunter wanted to focus more on the possibility of an alliance against France; Campbell focused more on a scenario for domestic peace.
 Campbell wrote in his letter to Curtis:

 He duped Mr. Davis with the belief that President Lincoln regarded the condition of Mexico with more concern than the war; that he would be willing to make a suspension of hostilities under some sort of collusive contract, and to unite Southern and Northern troops on the Rio Grande for the invasion of Mexico, and that after matters were assured in Mexico affairs might be adjusted here.
 This was the business at Hampton Roads.
 I was incredulous, Mr. Hunter did not have faith.
 Mr. Stephens supposed Blair to be "the mentor of the Administration and Republican party.

 The Union Congress was shaken by the news of possible Confederate peace negotiations in late January, just days before a rescheduled Thirteenth Amendment vote.
 Some Congress members feared that adopting an emancipation amendment would signal hostility and undermine the talks.